End-of-Course Biology Test

 Table 2.
 EOC biology test items distribution by RALD

-Testing Format and Test Administration
+Test Format and Administration

 The EOC biology test will consist of four-response-option multiple-choice and technology-enhanced item types presented as standalone items or as part of an item set.
 For items presented as part of an item set, students will be provided reference material associated with all questions in the item set.
 Each item on the test will be worth one point.

-Table 4.
+Table 3.
 Item counts for EOC biology test

-Based on analysis of item-completion timing data, the NCDPI estimates it will take 2 hours (120 minutes) for most students to complete the EOC biology test.
+Based on analysis of item-completion timing data, the NCDPI estimates it will take two hours (120 minutes) for most students to complete the EOC biology test.
 The NCDPI requires all students be allowed ample opportunity to complete the test.
-The maximum amount of time allowed is 3 hours (180 minutes) except for students with documented special needs requiring accommodations, such as Scheduled Extended Time.
+The maximum amount of time allowed is three hours (180 minutes) except for students with documented special needs requiring accommodations, such as Scheduled Extended Time.
 Refer to the North Carolina Test Coordinators’ Policies and Procedures Handbook on the Testing Policy and Operations webpage for additional information.

 Test Cycle and Delivery Mode